 You can use a free Blendspace account to create linear lessons for up to 35 students to guide students through basic content.
 For instance, a middle school biology teacher could create a canvas about photosynthesis and upload images and videos, plus his or her own text, to help build student knowledge.
 You can also quiz students as they move through material using Blendspace's multiple-choice quiz builder.
 Using the embed code and share links provided by Blendspace for each canvas, you're also able to add a canvas to your classroom website or to a Learning Management System like Edmodo.
 Teachers can also ask students to remix canvases or create their own.
 These canvases could be shared with the rest of the class for feedback or for homework review purposes.
 However, these remixes aren't necessarily a valid form of assessment, as a lesson can be cobbled together from online content without having to know much about the topic.
 You can make use of the gallery of canvases available to teachers who may want ideas.
 With a paid account, you can ask students to collaborate on lessons.
 Blendspace can be a great addition to the classroom, but it doesn't replace instruction.Read More Read Less

-Blendspace is an easy-to-use platform for creating multimedia lessons that kids can access online.
+Blendspace is an easy-to-use platform for creating multimedia lessons that kids can access online (via website or Chrome app).
 Using a drag-and-drop interface, you can organize videos, text, links, images, and quizzes into cubes, then organize them to create lessons, or "canvases, " for your students to complete independently.
 Content can be pulled from YouTube, Google, Flickr, and other online sources, as well as your own computer, Dropbox, or Google Drive.
 There's also a bookmarking tool that lets you add websites to your Blendspace collection.

 Students can then move through the content in a linear fashion, responding to prompts in a sidebar comment area or taking quizzes along the way.
 They can also create their own lessons that can be private or shared, or remix a lesson.
 With a free teacher account, you can create unlimited classes of up to 35 students.
 Free school accounts allow for unlimited classes with an unlimited number of students.
 To join a class, students use a join code that you provide.
 A paid premium account allows students to collaborate with each other on lessons, allows users to record audio, and provides an extra layer of technical support for the school.Read More Read Less